jerethk/Dark-Forces/DF Specs/readme.txt

-These are the DF Specs written by the Code Alliance
+These are the DF Unofficial Specs (v.
+3.01) written by the Code Alliance